virteal/kudocracy/README.md

 Delegate?
 ---------
-On propositions that match tags you specified, you tell who votes for you unless you vote directly.
+On matters identified by tags you specify, you can tell who votes for you when you decide not to vote directly yourself.

 How is it different?
 -----------

 Traditional voting systems with polls every so often capture infrequent snapshots of the opinion.
 Because voting often on many matters is inconvenient, polls are either rare or participation suffers.
 Most decisions are therefore concentrated in the hands of a few representatives who may be pressured or subjected to corruption.
-Liquid Democracy promises to solve these issues thanks to modern technologies.
+Delegative Democracy fixes these problems thanks to modern technologies.

 With Kudocracy:

-* Votes are reversible, you can change your mind.
+* Votes are about propositions, not about candidates.

-* Propositions are searchable using tags.
+* Propositions are classified and searchable using tags.

-* Delegates you choose may vote for you on some propositions.
+* Delegates you choose may vote for you on subjets you choose.

-* You can follow their recommendations or vote directly.
+* You can either follow their recommendations or vote directly.

-* Votes and delegations change according to the public opinion.
+* Votes are reversible, you can change your mind at any time.

+* They are public to avoid fraud and promote transparency and open discussions.

 * Results are updated in realtime, trends are visible.